edge-servers/immunity-radius/docs/source/developer/freeradius.rst

 for authorization.

 .. note::
-    Bypassing the REST API of openwisp-radius means that you will have to manually create the radius check entries for each user you want to authenticate with FreeRADIUS.
+    Bypassing the REST API of immunity-radius means that you will have to manually create the radius check entries for each user you want to authenticate with FreeRADIUS.